Mechanical-Advantage/AdvantageScope/docs/NAVIGATION.md

 _[< Return to homepage](/docs/INDEX.md)_

 The screenshot below shows the important elements of the main Advantage Scope window.
-The exact appearance may differ based on your operating system.
+The exact appearance will differ for each operating system.

 ![Navigation diagram](/docs/img/navigation-1.png)